 4. Inspiration lasts

 Being happy creates an environment for inspiration.
 It truly lasts as it does not feel like work.
 Everyone must have experienced this feeling once in a lifetime.
 Many would term it as getting into a flow, wherein one tends to loose track of time.
 Most of the times, starting is the most difficult part to conquer.
 With flow, the feeling of satisfaction sets in, which becomes a habitual craving, if experienced consistently.
+Stacking habits one after the other can be a life changing experience.
 Few may also mention that they get a kick out of doing something they love.

 True inspiration will unleash your creativity.
 This is what happened with Steve Jobs, Jeff Bezos, Vijay Shekhar Sharma and many others.